Minku-Koo/PDF_Table_to_JPG/README.md

 ***Warning !!***

-1. If you get Error message like 'utf-8' encoding~ ,than you should update pdf2jpg library.
+1. If you get Error message like 'utf-8' encoding~ ,then you should update pdf2jpg library.

-    > You can see variable named 'output' in 'pdf2jpg' library
+    * You can see variable named 'output' in 'pdf2jpg' library

-    > You must decode that : output = output.decode() ==> output = output.decode("cp949")
+    * You must decode that : output = output.decode() ==> output = output.decode("cp949")
 2. This Project used Camelot Library